docknetwork/api-docs/source/index.html.md

 # The Dock Certs API

 <aside class="warning">
 This documentation is no longer being maintained.
-Please visit [https://docs.dock.io/developer-documentation/dock-api](https://docs.dock.io/developer-documentation/dock-api) for the latest updates.
+Please visit <a href="https://docs.dock.io/developer-documentation/dock-api">https://docs.dock.io/developer-documentation/dock-api</a> for the latest updates.
 </aside>

 <em>A complete solution for creating, managing and presenting Verifiable Credentials.</em>